 How do I apply to the program?

 Applications are processed separately from the resident SSU programs.
 Use the application form, or email or call Susie McFeeters at 707/664-2601.
-Applications are accepted from October 1st through April 15th for the following Fall semester; from July 1st continuing as space is available for the Spring semester.
+Applications are accepted from October 1st through April 15th for the following Fall semester; from July 1st through October 31st (or later if space is available) for the Spring semester.

 What is Hutchins?

 The Hutchins School of Liberal Studies at Sonoma State University has been experimenting with new approaches to learning for the past 40 years.
 Its founding principles are active learning through the seminar format and an interdisciplinary approach to knowledge.
 The Degree Completion Program is the latest version and application of this philosophy.

 What do you mean by the seminar format?

 Our seminars are made up of 15 (or fewer) students and an instructor who, together, aid and abet one another in the quest for meaning.
 The bulk of the talking is done by students--they pose the questions, they frame the answers.
 The instructor facilitates the process.